 In the case of an A/B test, if there are only two variations (the original and variation 1), it is estimated that the winning variation may be implemented if the Gain Probability is equal to or higher than 95%.
 In other words, the risk incurred does not exceed 5%.

 In the case of an A/B test with two or more variations (the original version, variation 1, variation 2 and variation 3, for instance), if one of the variations (let’s say variation 1) performs better than the others and you decide to implement it, this means you are favoring this variation over the original version, as well as over variation 2 and variation 3.
 In this case, the risk of loss is multiplied by 3 (5% multiplied by the number of “abandoned” variations).

 A correction is therefore automatically applied to tests featuring one or more variations.
 Indeed, the displayed Gain Probability takes the risk related to abandoning the other variations into account.
 This enables the user to make an informed decision with full knowledge of the risks related to implementing a variation.

-When the Bonferroni correction is applied, there may be inconsistencies between the Gain Probability and the confidence interval displayed in the Advanced tab.
+When the Bonferroni correction is applied, there may be inconsistencies between the Gain Probability and the confidence interval displayed in the Confidence interval tab.
 This is due to the fact that the Bonferroni correction does not apply to the Bayesian test.